fabiana001/paysim_analysis/README.md

 A Good financial fraud model should be characterized by:
 - a low False Negative Rate, since fraudulent transactions increase the operative risk of the money service company.
-- a low False Positive Rate, since we want block only fraudulent transactions without blocking the normal operativity of the client.
+- a low False Positive Rate, since we want to block only fraudulent transactions without blocking the normal operativity of the client.

 #### Results
 The following figure shows the performances of a SVM model learned on different dataset configurations:
-- *SVM on unbalanced DF (2M)*: the SVM il learned on the whole dataset but a higher misclassification cost is given to the minority class.
+- *SVM on unbalanced DF (2M)*: the SVM is learned on the whole dataset but a higher misclassification cost is given to the minority class.
 - *SVM on SMOTE DF (400k)*: The input dataset is sampled using an hybrid approach.
 First the majority class is randomly undersampled (200k), then new data points of the minority class are generated using SMOTE.
-The final balanced dataset is composed by 400k elements.
+The final balanced dataset is composed of 400k elements.
-- *SVM on NearMiss3 (16k)*: The input dataset is undersampled using NearMiss3 algorithm.
-The final balanced dataset is composed by 16k data points.
+- *SVM on NearMiss3 (16k)*: The input dataset is undersampled using the NearMiss3 algorithm.
+The final balanced dataset is composed of 16k data points.
 - *One Class SVM (200k)*: The majority class is randomly sampled (200k).
 The model is learned using only the majority class.
-The test set is composed by 16k data points equally distributed between the two classes.
+The test set is composed of 16k data points equally distributed between the two classes.

 ```markdown
 | Metrics             | SVM on unbalanced DF (2M) | SVM on SMOTE DF (400k) | SVM on NearMiss3 (16k) | One Class SVM (200k) |